ibm-cloud-docs/vpc/fl-delete.md

 * Any logs that were collected, but weren't sent to Cloud Object Storage (COS) yet, are dropped immediately on deletion.
 If dropping immediately is a problem, you can suspend the collector instead.
 * Flow logs that were shipped to your COS buckets are not deleted.

-## Deleting a flow log collector by using the UI
+## Deleting a flow log collector in the UI
 {: #fl-deleting-ui}
 {: ui}

 To delete a flow log collector, click the overflow menu ![overflow menu](images/overflow.png) next to the collector that you want to delete, then click **Delete**.
 Click **Delete** again to confirm the deletion.

-## Deleting a flow log collector by using the CLI
+## Deleting a flow log collector from the CLI
 {: #fl-deleting-cli}
 {: cli}